snake-flu/jclusterfunk/cluster.md

 This takes an annotated tree, `cog_global_2020-10-28_tree.nexus`, and creates a new tree called `cog_global_2020-11-28_labelled_tree.nexus` plus a list of clusters and representative taxa called `cog_global_2020-11-28_labelled_clusters.csv`.

+The algorithm tries to find a tip that is directly attached to a node with as short as possible branch length to act as a 'representative' of that node.
+It will also find 5 reserves in case the representative is removed from the data set.
+When picking representatives it will break ties by preferring more complete genomes and UK genomes.
+For this it requires tips to be labelled with the attributes `ambiguity_count` (the number of ambiguous sites in the sequence) and `country_uk_deltran` (a boolean as to whether the node is in or out of the UK based on the deltrans parsimony reconstruction).

 This file will look like this:
 ```
 cluster_id,representative,depth,reserve0,reserve_depth0,reserve1,reserve_depth1,reserve2,reserve_depth2,reserve3,reserve_depth3,reserve4,reserve_depth4,tip_count,status